 - Two letters of recommendations (One letter must be from your current science teacher.
 The second letter can be from another academic related reference from another teacher, academic club advisor, or other (if other specify).
 Please be prepared to provide your references’ email address as they will receive and automatic email recommendation link once their email information is submitted on the online application

-- Transcript Release Form( Counselors will recieve an automatic email link to submit the transcript once you have submitted their email in the online application)
+- Transcript Release Form( Counselors will receive an automatic email link to submit the transcript once you have submitted their email in the online application)

 - Personal statement